TabithaSneha/stylus-snake-game/README.md

 ## Methodology:-

-The Stylus Snake Game was constructed using the concepts of Computer Vision from OpenCV and the game environment from Pygame.
+The Stylus Snake Game was constructed using the concepts of Computer Vision from _OpenCV_ and the game environment from _Pygame_.

 ## Structure of the Code:-